HernanFdez/MQTT_simulator/README.md

 These programs are (as for now) to be run on the same directory, since they communicate with each other through an automatically created register file ("network")

-It is this file that both, brokers and clients (and eventually routers), write to and read from, transfering packets, each of which consists of a single text line
+It is this file that both, brokers and clients (and eventually routers), write to and read from, transferring packets, each of which consists of a single text line

 ### MQTT Client